-Anyone who is going through fertility treatment or has experienced failed treatment will know all too well that this time of year can be very difficult.
-Another year has gone past and still no baby.
-Christmas is a time to spend with family and children, therefore it is only a painful reminder of what you so long for but still do not have: a baby.
-Shops start advertising Christmas earlier and earlier each year, adverts with children and toys and families, it feels like you are completely surrounded by the reminder and there is no getting away from it.
+Coping with infertility at Christmas can be tough: anyone who is struggling to conceive, going through fertility treatment or has experienced an unsuccessful treatment will know this all too well.
+Another year has gone past, and your family is not yet complete.
+Christmas is a time of year closely tied to children.
+Therefore, it can be a painful reminder for many couples of what they long for but still do not have.
+With businesses advertising Christmas earlier and earlier each year, adverts with children, toys and families, it can feel like there is no getting away from it.

-It is important to acknowledge that these feelings are completely normal.
-You are allowed to feel however you want to feel.
-Sadness, isolation are all common human emotions when dealing with issues like infertility, but you are not alone.
+It is important to recognise that these feelings are completely normal, and valid.
+Sadness and isolation are common emotions when dealing with infertility, but you are not alone.

-Infertility is a condition with a huge emotional impact so the distress you feel is likely to be significant.
-The best thing you can do is accept it and be honest about the way you are feeling.
-Put yourself first and speak to those around you and help them understand why you’re struggling to get into the Christmas spirit this year.
+The World Health Organisation (WHO) defines infertility as a disease, and it is a disease with a huge emotional impact.
+The distress you feel is likely to be significant.
+The best thing you can do is be honest about how you feel.
+Put yourself first, speak to those around you and help them understand why you’re struggling to get into the Christmas spirit this year.

 Break those old traditions and make new ones

 Christmas doesn’t need to be traditional this year.
-Make new traditions, go away for Christmas, have an Adults only day.
-Use it as an opportunity to go to a spa, relax and recharge and prepare yourself for the next step of your journey in the new year.
+Make new traditions, like going away somewhere warm for Christmas or having an adults-only day for you and your partner.
+Use this time as an opportunity to relax, recharge and prepare yourself for the next step of your journey in the new year.